Optimal structure learning and conditional independence testing: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main}}

-We provide the full version of Theorem~\ref{thm:main} below, followed by the discussion and proof. \begin{theorem} Given a conditional independence testing problem $\ciclass(\mathcal{P},\dpdm,c)$, if for some constants $A$ and $A'$, \begin{enumerate}[label=(C\arabic*)] \item There exists a test $\psi$ such that when $c\ge A\times n^{-1/\alpha}$, it holds that
+We provide the full version of Theorem~\ref{thm:main} below, followed by the discussion and proof. \begin{theorem} Given a conditional independence testing problem $\ciclass(\mathcal{P},\dpdm,n)$, if for some constants $A$ and $A'$ independent with sample size $n$, \begin{enumerate}[label=(C\arabic*)] \item There exists a test $\psi$ such that when $c\ge A\times n^{-1/\alpha}$, it holds that

-\item There exist $p_0\in\hzero$ and $p_1\in \hone$ such that $\mathbf{KL}(p_1 \|p_0)\le A'\times c^{\alpha}$; \end{enumerate} then the minimax testing radius of $\ciclass(\mathcal{P},\dpdm,c)$ is $c\asymp n^{-1/\alpha}$, and $\psi$ is optimal for $\ciclass(\mathcal{P},\dpdm,c)$.
+\item There exist $p_0\in\hzero$ and $p_1\in \hone$ such that $\mathbf{KL}(p_1 \|p_0)\le A'\times c^{\alpha}$; \end{enumerate} then the minimax testing radius of $\ciclass(\mathcal{P},\dpdm,n)$ is $r_n\asymp n^{-1/\alpha}$, and $\psi$ is optimal for $\ciclass(\mathcal{P},\dpdm,n)$.
 In addition, if \begin{enumerate}[label=(C\arabic*)] \item $p_0$ and $p_1$ are Markov and $c$-strong tree-faithful to some poly-forests of three nodes; \end{enumerate} then the optimal sample complexity of learning $\pfclass(\mathcal{P},\dpdm,c)$ is

 which is achieved by \texttt{PC-tree} with $\psi$. \end{theorem} The first two conditions assumed in Theorem~\ref{thm:main:full} are standard steps to study minimax optimality, corresponding to upper and lower bounds of testing radius.
 It is typical in literature to verify these two conditions when deriving the optimal testing radius: \begin{itemize} \item \ref{cond:ub} requires finding a powerful test to distinguish independent and dependent instances with sufficiently large signal. \item \ref{cond:lb} looks for two instances from $\hzero$ and $\hone$ that are hard to distinguished.
-Typically, $p_0$ is a ``flat'' distribution, e.g. uniform distribution or $Bern(0.5)$, while $p_1$ is constructed to be a perturbation to the flat distribution with sufficiently large signal $c$ but small deviation to being independent. \item With above two conditions, to conclude optimal poly-forest learning, \ref{cond:graph} requires the instances to be generated by poly-forest models, ensuring their validity in the context of structure learning. \end{itemize} \begin{proof} Under the given conditions, we prove the optimalities for CI testing and poly-forest learning.
+Typically, $p_0$ is a ``flat'' distribution, e.g. uniform distribution or $\text{Bern}(0.5)$, while $p_1$ is constructed to be a perturbation to the flat distribution with sufficiently large signal $c$ but small deviation to being independent. \item With above two conditions, to conclude optimal poly-forest learning, \ref{cond:graph} requires the instances to be generated by poly-forest models, ensuring their validity in the context of structure learning. \end{itemize} \begin{proof} Under the given conditions, we prove the optimalities for CI testing and poly-forest learning.